ColoursofOSINT/findmydevice/README.md

 1. Configure the ntfy server in the **ntfy app** under Settings -> Default Server
 2. Make sure that you have enabled anonymous write access to `up*` topics: https://docs.ntfy.sh/config/#example-unifiedpush

-11. There are some Settings you can tweak.
-Here are some better and longer explanations what the settings do.

-## FMD delete

-Here you can enable or disable the `fmd delete` command.
-You enable this setting, when you activated the device admin, but don't want to remotely reset your phone.
-If this option is disabled the device can't be reseted via fmd.

-## FMD via Pin

-This setting allows you to communicate with fmd with a non-whitelisted contact.
-If you activate this setting and set a pin you can communicate with fmd with a phonenumber that is not added to the whitelist.
-Just write `fmd (pin)` and the phonenumber you have just used is put to a temporary whitelist.
-This number can than communicate with fmd just like the other phonenumbers that are in the whitelist.
-The session expires after 10 minutes and than no communication is possible anymore.
-If you need more time.
-You can reactivate the number with the pin again.
-This can be helpful when you are outside and no friend is near you that is whitelisted.
-You can than ask anybody for help and can activate their phonenumber via the pin.
-I strongly recommend to change the pin, when this was used.

-## Pin

-Here you can enter a Pin.
-The pin is useful for "fmd delete" and for "fmd via pin".
-If no pin is entered "fmd delete" and "fmd via pin" will not work.

-## fmd lock

-### LockscreenMessage

-Here you can write a message that can be displayed on the lockscreen when you send the command 'fmd lock'.

-## fmd command

-Here you can change the default command for communicating with fmd. if you change the command you need to use your custom_command for communication.

-## OpenCellID

-### API-Key

-Here you can add the API-Key from OpenCellID.
-With their service you can get the coordinates of the celltower you are conected with.
-Please look at [API-Key](OpenCellID_API_KEY) for instructions.

-## Permissions

-You want to add some features by enabling their permission?
-You can do this by pressing the button.
-This will open the Permission-Wizard.

 13.Third Party apps that show notification can be used in fmd.